rizvifazi/aws-free-tier-otel-helm/README.md

-# aws-free-tier-otel-helm
+# OpenTelemetry Project on EKS (Terraform, Helm)
-Terraform configurations to deploy OpenTelemetry project in aws free tier account
+Terraform configurations to deploy OpenTelemetry project using Helm on aws free tier account

-# OpenTelemetry Demo on EKS (Terraform, Option A)

 This project creates:
 - A VPC (public+private subnets across 3 AZs)